hyperledger/besu-docs/docs/Tutorials/Privacy/Configuring-Privacy.md

 !!! important
     To support privacy, ensure your genesis file includes at least the `constantinopleFixBlock` milestone.

-In this tutorial we start Orion nodes for the three Pantheon nodes and configure each Pantheon node to be associated with an Orion node.
+In this tutorial we start Orion nodes for the three Besu nodes and configure each Besu node to be associated with an Orion node.

 ## 1. Create Orion Directories